Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Additional Dataset Details

 \textbf{Human Performance.} To evaluate the quality of the RIORefer dataset, we conducted a human performance assessment in 3D visual grounding using the annotation check website presented in Figure~\ref{fig:check_website}.

-First, we randomly sampled 1,000 descriptions from the RIORefer dataset and assessed the percentage of descriptions that required refinement (referred to as the {\em need refine rate}).
+First, we randomly sampled 1,000 descriptions from the RIORefer dataset and assessed the percentage of descriptions that required refinement (designated as the {\em need refine rate}).
 Next, we removed the descriptions that needed refinement and selected an additional 1,000 descriptions from the refined subset.
-We then calculated the accuracy of manual 3D visual grounding (referred to as "grounding accuracy") for these 1,000 descriptions.
-The results for the RIORefer dataset showed a {\em need refine rate} of 0.05, indicating that only a small percentage of descriptions required refinement.
-In addition, the {\em grounding accuracy} was measured to be 0.903, indicating a high level of accuracy in manual 3D visual grounding.
+We then calculated the accuracy of manual 3D visual grounding ("grounding accuracy") for these 1,000 descriptions.
+Results obtained for the RIORefer dataset showed a {\em need refine rate} of 0.05, indicating that only a small percentage of descriptions required refinement.
+In addition, the {\em grounding accuracy} was measured as 0.903, indicating a high level of accuracy in manual 3D visual grounding.
 For comparison, we also assessed the {\em need refine rate} and {\em grounding accuracy} of the ScanRefer dataset.
-The {\em need refine rate} for ScanRefer was 0.181, indicating a higher percentage of descriptions requiring refinement compared to RIORefer.
-The {\em grounding accuracy} of ScanRefer was measured to be 0.797, indicating a slightly lower accuracy compared to RIORefer.
-These results demonstrate that the RIORefer dataset is a high-quality 3D visual grounding dataset, which provides reliable and accurate annotations for training and evaluating 3D visual grounding models.
+The {\em need refine rate} for ScanRefer was 0.181, indicating a higher percentage of descriptions requiring refinement than RIORefer.
+The {\em grounding accuracy} of ScanRefer was measured as 0.797, indicating a slightly lower accuracy than that found for RIORefer.
+These results demonstrate that the RIORefer dataset is a high-quality 3D visual grounding dataset that provides reliable and accurate annotations for training and evaluating 3D visual grounding methods.